What do world renowned architect Alvar Aalto and the craftsmen of the middle ages have in common?

 Louvre windows are best used in mild to tropical climates such as the coastal and northern regions of Australia.
 That’s because although technological advances allow for most louvre windows to be made with a tight seal, they are not the best option for colder climates.

-Here are some of the key features and benefits of aluminium louvre windows to consider:
+Here are some of the key features of aluminium louvre windows to consider:

 - Louvre windows are able to open 2X as wide as regular windows allowing for maximum airflow.